 3 Other Furnace Smells You Shouldn’t Disregard

-While it’s less common for a new system to necessitate furnace repair, it can happen.
-Here are three other smells you should keep an eye out for and what they might mean.
+While it’s less common for a new system to need furnace repair, it happens.
+Here are three other odors you should look out for and what they might mean.

 - Musty.
 If your furnace smells musty, you might have mold and mildew developing in your ductwork.
 We advise having your ductwork inspected and cleaned if necessary.